-- a) A safety harness approved to FIA Standard 8853/98 (5- or 6-point safety belts) is mandatory in Class NRC 1 and NRC 2. - b) For all other classes in rallies, a minimum of a four-belt FIA approved harness (FIA Standard 8854/98) must be fitted. - c) In ALL Special Stage Rallies, Note must be taken of the validity date on the label on the belts of the safety harness.
-Refer to GCR 239.D) iv) regarding the expiry date and the conditions under which a five-year extension will be applicable. - d) On Homologated cars, the safety harness installation must conform to the requirements of FIA Appendix J Art 253 Article 6.2 and is highly recommended for all other cars in rallies, it is highly recommended.
-A safety harness must be used in its homologated configuration without any modification or removal of parts, and in full conformity with the manufacturers' instructions. - e) The belts should be replaced after every severe collision, and whenever the webbing is cut, frayed or weakened due to the actions of chemicals or sunlight.
+- i) A safety harness approved to FIA Standard 8853/2016 (5- or 6-point safety belts) is mandatory in Class NRC 1 and NRC 2. - ii) For all other classes in rallies, a minimum of a four-belt FIA approved harness (FIA Standard 8854/1998) must be fitted. - iii) In ALL Special Stage Rallies, Note must be taken of the validity date on the label on the belts of the safety harness.
+Refer to GCR 239.D) iv) regarding the expiry date and the conditions under which a five-year extension will be applicable. - iv) On Homologated cars, the safety harness installation must conform to the requirements of FIA Appendix J Art 253 Article 6.2 and is highly recommended for all other cars in rallies.
+A safety harness must be used in its homologated configuration without any modification or removal of parts, and in full conformity with the manufacturers' instructions. - v) The belts should be replaced after every severe collision, and whenever the webbing is cut, frayed or weakened due to the actions of chemicals or sunlight.
 Harnesses should also be replaced if metal parts or buckles are bent, deformed or rusted.
-Any harness, which does not function properly, must be replaced. - f) Take note of the following diagrams for correct fitment of safety harnesses.
+Any harness, which does not function properly, must be replaced.